Swarga-codes/Team-Tech/README.md

 # Team-Tech
-# The-Vault-Website
+# Track - Business

 <h1>About the Project💙</h1>

-<p>Vault is a storage website where users can store important documents for free and can access them easily whenever needed.</p>
+<p>Tech is an e-commerce website with an addtional feature of buying the products after seeing them at our home.</p>

 <h1>Aim of the Project🎯</h1>